twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 Sometimes with good jhāna it was freed from vedanā (Here the language Sayadaw used did not represent the exact meaning.
 Good jhāna was not the real abortion state, but represented strong samādhi.
 We can never be free from feeling, one type of three feelings always exists as one of the five khandhas.
 Freed from vedanā meant I could bear it.)
 Sometimes it fell back on vedanā (i.e., vedanā pulling the mind down to its place).

 What did Sayadawgyi say about it? (i.e., referred to The-inn Gu U Ukkaṭṭha).
-He taught: “Hot, stiffness, tightness are vedanā, numbness is vedanā, to vedanā noting it as vedanā” (from Sayadaw’s U Ukkatha’s talk).
+He taught: “Hot, stiffness, tightness are vedanā, numbness is vedanā, to vedanā noting it as vedanā” (from Sayadaw U Ukkatha’s talk).
 I had to note them as vedanā, but I didn’t know about it.
 I had listened to other talks also, and didn’t know anything about them.
 Likewise, I did not know about insight practice (vipassanā).

 (Here we know about the importance of study (pariyat or ñāta pariññā).
 U Chandima didn’t have a good teacher to guide him.
 He had the chance to study with his great uncle monk who was teaching the Mogok System, but it seemed he had not learnt anything from him when he was in high school.
 I want to say here the importance of Mogok Sayadaw’s Dhamma talks in practice.
 It not only helps us to develop wisdom faculties also directs us to the clear direction on the practice).